box/mojito/_docs/guides/8-integrity-checkers.md

 ### Printf-Like Integrity Checker

-Printf-like integrity checker validates that the placeholders in the source string in the source string exists in the translation.
+Printf-like integrity checker validates that the placeholders in the source string exists in the translation.
 The placeholders are in the form of printf specifiers.

 The translation gets rejected if any placeholder in the source string is missing in the translation or the specifier is modified.
 There can be multiple placeholders in the source string.
 The order of the placeholders can change in the translation.